“Oscilloscope is most widely used to display amplitude and period of the signal as well as the shape of the wave.”

 Cathode of an Oscilloscope

 The surface of the cathode is coated with special materials that permit it to boil off large quantities of electrons when it is raised to the correct temperature.
 The heater provides the energy to heat the cathode, and it gets its power from a low voltage, 60 Hz source, usually, a step-down power transformer winding.
 The cathode-grid voltage (relative to the cathode) determines the intensity of beam current and therefore the brightness of the displayed pattern.
 This system is referred to as Z-axis control.
-The flow of electrons is from the cathode to the positive potentials of the anodes.
+The flow of electrons is from the cathode to the positive potential of the anodes.
 High voltages are used for the last anode; the voltage depends on the size of CRT.

 Vertical and Horizontal Deflection Plates

-The electron beam must pass between two sets of deflections plates before reaching the CRT.
+The electron beam must pass between two sets of deflection plates before reaching the CRT.
 Voltages applied to the vertical deflection plates cause the beam to move up and down according to the intensity of potentials applied to them.
 The output of the vertical control amplifier provides these voltages.
 Similarly, the beam is deflected from left to right across CRT from voltages applied to the horizontal deflection plates.
 These voltages are supplied by the horizontal control circuits.
 Because of the very small mass of the electrons in the beam, the voltages connected to the deflection plates can display events on the face of the CRT that represent time elements in nanoseconds.

 Oscilloscope Fluorescent Screen